Epidemiology

 • Outbreaks occurred in refugee camps in the Republic of Sudan in 2022, with no zoonotic origin reported.[11]

-Ongoing global clade II mpox outbreak
+Global clade II mpox outbreak

 • A global outbreak of clade II mpox was first identified in May 2022 and is ongoing across many countries.
 Clusters of cases were initially reported across several countries outside of Africa with no direct travel links to an endemic area.
 This was the first time that chains of transmission were reported in countries without known epidemiologic links to West and Central Africa.

 • Unlike previous outbreaks, cases outside of Africa have predominantly been in younger adult men, most of whom identify as gay, bisexual, or other men who have sex with men.[14][15][16]
 There is no signal suggesting sustained transmission outside of these networks.
-Males ages between 18 and 44 years have been disproportionately affected.[12]

 • Cases have also been reported in women (mainly heterosexual, including pregnant women) and children, albeit more rarely.[17][18][19]
 In the US, 2.7% of all reported cases were in women including 3% in pregnant or recently pregnant women (as of November 2022).[20]

-• In Nigeria, there were more cases in children and women, and fewer cases in people without HIV infection and gay, bisexual, or other men who have sex with men, compared to countries outside of Africa.
+• In Nigeria, there were more cases in children and women, and fewer cases in people without HIV infection and gay, bisexual, or other men who have sex with men, compared with countries outside of Africa.
 Hospitalization rates were also much higher compared with other countries.[21]

 • Transgender and gender-diverse people have been disproportionately affected during the outbreak.[22][23]
 Racial and ethnic disparities also exist.[24]